sal55/langs/MLang.md/readme.md

 ### Q Language

-* Dynamically typed, byte-code interpreted
+* Dynamically typed, bytecode interpreter
 * Started off as an add-on scripting language for my applications, now standalone
 * Unusual scripting language which is a lot less dynamic than most, but also faster
 * Self-contained interpreter in one 0.8MB executable for Windows 64